DARPA-ASKEM/terarium/testing/manual/model-error.md

 ### 2. Model-level error/warning
 Import `sir-bad-initials.json`, once done goto its model page.
 You should see a model-level error about mismatching states.

+### 4. Model whose parameter is misinterpreted as a state
+Impport `param-state.json`.
+Once this is compplete, goto the model page.
+Under the "State variables" section you should see a warning that `theta` may have been misclassified as a state, along with instructions to address this warning.